vuejs/vue-router/docs/en/options.md

 - default: `"v-link-active"`

-  Configures the class to be applied to `v-link` elements when the current path matches its URL.
-The base class is applied as long as the current path starts with the `v-link` URL; when the current path matches the `v-link` URL exactly, an additional class with the `-exact` postfix will also be applied,the default being `v-link-active-exact`.
-So if you configure the class to be `my-custom-active`, the exact match class will be `my-custom-active-exact`.
+  Configures the class to be applied to `v-link` elements when the current link is active.
+The matching behavior and the class can also be individually configured for each `v-link`.

 #### saveScrollPosition